hengtseChou/BlogYourWay/README.md

 - [ ] Post traffic/read ratio statistics.
 - [ ] Automatic logout due to inactive, or jwt session auth.
-- [ ] Support tags for both posts and portfolios.
+- [ ] Support tags for both posts and projects.
 - [ ] Content polishing with ChatGPT api.
 - [ ] Serves images in the database.
 - [ ] Google OAuth for easier access.